cloudfoundry/summit-training-classes/cloud-native/site/content/labs/bind.md

 cf env people
 ```

 This will print the environment variables for your application.
 Look for a `System-Provided` variable called `VCAP_SERVICES`.
-You should see the service credentials for your mysql service.
+You should see the service credentials for your PostgreSQL service.
 Note:

 > * Cloud Foundry leverage the environment variables: <a href="http://12factor.net/config" target="_blank">12factor.net/config</a>
 > * Cloud Foundry treats services as attached resources: <a href="http://12factor.net/backing-services" target="_blank">12factor.net/backing-services</a>